 1 All times are anywhere in the world.

 Short, competition, vision and demo papers (

 Notification of acceptance: 26th June 2020

 IEEE CoG 2020 Program

 List of IEEE CoG 2020 Tutorials

 List of IEEE CoG 2020 Keynotes

-The industry day is an open day (free entry) with topics provided by and focused on the games industry and how it links to research in games
+The industry session is a session with topics provided by and focused on the games industry and how it links to research in games